 - Corporal injury to a spouse

 You could be incarcerated and fined if you are convicted of domestic violence charges in San Diego.
 If you go through a divorce and you have a domestic violence conviction on your record, you could be denied alimony and custody of your children.
 Protect your rights with the help of a violent crimes lawyer in San Diego from the Simmrin Law Group.

 Murder – or the act of intentionally taking the life of another person – is considered the most serious violent crime in San Diego.
 Note that you must act intentionally to be convicted of murder in California.
 You should not face murder charges in cases involving accidental deaths.

 Murder may be prosecuted in two different ways in San Diego.

-Individuals who plan out a murder before they carry out their crime can be charged with first-degree murder.
+Individuals who plan out a murder before they carry out their crimes can be charged with first-degree murder.
 First-degree murder is considered more serious than second-degree murder.
 The state of California can still use the death penalty in cases involving first-degree murder.

 Second-degree murder charges are used if an individual intentionally kills someone else, but does not plan out their actions in advance.
 Note that this charge should not apply if you are forced to kill someone in self-defense.
 A second-degree murder conviction could lead to life in prison.